Chokkar-G/Trust-for-Youth-and-Child-Leadership/android_app/README.md

-This is an Android Studio Geo android app
+This is an Android Studio Trust for youth and child Leadership